Skip to content

 The spreadsheet gap

-Risk reports get aggregated through systems, but they almost always pass through spreadsheets at some point — an analyst adjusts a figure, applies a manual override, combines outputs from two systems into a summary.
+Risk reports get aggregated through systems, but they almost always pass through spreadsheets at some point: an analyst adjusts a figure, applies a manual override, or combines outputs from two systems into a summary.
 That spreadsheet step is where lineage breaks.
 The systems on either side have lineage.
 The spreadsheet in the middle is a black box.

 Static documentation